lrtzndrsn/chirp/README.md

 - [License](#license)

 ## Overview
 This project constitutes the work I did together with my Group at the IT University of Copenhagen in the course Analysis, Design and Software Architecture at the IT University of Copenhagen.
 To comply with the restriction of not being able to publicly upload the repository during development in an educational setting, I have reuploaded it here for you to view the project.
 The number of commits does not accurately represent our workload.
-Below is a picture illustrating our efforts, with my colleagues' names blurred out for ethical reasons.
+Below is a picture illustrating our efforts for the original project, with my colleagues' names blurred out for ethical reasons.
 ![Commits](https://github.com/lrtzndrsn/chirp/assets/123448847/f91d66d1-4305-4368-b553-2ebfd1353577)

+##About Chirp!
 The Chirp! application is an X-like (formerly known as Twitter) application that encompasses much of the same functionality.
 As such, it is possible for a user of the application to - among other things - send cheeps (this applications version of tweets) to other users, like other users cheeps, and to view their individual timelines.
 To create the application, the group went through many iterative and incremental steps, starting from creating a command line application with a CSV-file as database, to then using SQLite and ASP.NET Core, and finally Azure and SQLServer for the final live application that was handed in for the exam.

 ## User manual